Pittsburgh Pirates - SS/2nd/3rd Baseman

 Tony Bennett began his basketball career at Westinghouse High School in Chicago, Illinois where in 2002 he led his team to a State Championship.
 He then attended Pratt Community College for two seasons, averaging 19.6 points per game before taking his talents to NCAA Division I Bradley University.
 While at Bradley, he averaged 11.2 points per game over two seasons and helped bring his team to a Sweet 16 appearance.

 Since college, Tony has played professionally in Finland, Mexico, Canada, France and Lithuania.
 For the 2013-14 season, he was recruited to play for Canada's NBL London Lightning under head coach Michael Ray Richardson.
-While with the Lighting, Tony averaged 14.69 points per game, 6.05 assists per game (4th in the league), 1.67 steals per game (7th in the league), and 3.03 rebounds per game.
+While with the Lighting, Tony was named an ALL-NBLC Honorable Mention and averaged 14.69 points per game, 6.05 assists per game (4th in the league), 1.67 steals per game (7th in the league), and 3.03 rebounds per game.